 The picturesque ruins of Minster Lovell Hall, a 15th century Oxfordshire manor house, lie in a beautiful rural setting beside the River Windrush.
 They include a fine hall, tower and nearby dovecote.

-Minster Lovell Hall was originally home to Richard III's henchman Lord Lovell, one of the richest men in England.
-Although designed to serve as a symbol of great wealth, following several changes of hands the hall was abandoned - then dismantled and demolished - in the 18th century, leaving only the fascinating remains that stand today.
+Minster Lovell Hall was built in the 1430s by William, Baron of Lovell and Holand - one of the richest men in England.
+It was later home to Francis, Viscount Lovell, a close ally of Richard III.
+After several changes of hands the hall was abandoned and eventually demolished in the 18th century, leaving the extensive remains that stand today.

 Please note: Dogs on leads are welcome.

 Guidebook: A guidebook is available to buy from St Kenelm's Church, adjacent to the site, or via our shop.